HONEY, REMEMBER TO BUY SOME HONEY!

-To be classified as organic, honey producers need to prove that their bees only foraged organically and follow organic practices and standards.
+To be classified as organic, honey producers must prove that their bees only foraged organically and they follow organic practices and standards.

 Hives must be treated organically, and the flowers cannot be sprayed with pesticides.
 Organic honey can be strained and may not be heated above 95 degrees F.

 Honey labeled as organic is also not necessarily raw and can be filtered and pasteurized.
-Yes, there is honey that can be both raw and organic, but you should not assume honey is raw because it is organic.
+Yes, honey can be both raw and organic, but you should not assume it is raw because it is organic or vice versa.

-To prove honey is organic is a challenging task as bees can fly within a 9-mile radius.
+To prove that honey is organic is challenging as bees can fly within a 9-mile radius.
 Farmers can seldom guarantee that their bees have not flown off to the neighbors where pesticides are used.

 When honey is filtered, tiny particles are removed, even as small as the pollen.
 It is also often heat-treated to change to a liquid state and thus no longer raw.